oliverjam/jaredhill-v2/src/blog/why-you-should-care-about-digital-brutalism.md

 ### 1. It can be functional

-Look at [Craigslist](http://craiglist.com/), a site which hasn’t *really* updated its design since it began, and which continues to be used by millions today.
+Look at [Craigslist](http://craiglist.com/), a site which hasn’t _really_ updated its design since it began, and which continues to be used by millions today.
 It may not be beautiful, but it works, its users consistently succeed in doing what they come onto the site to do, and they’re comfortable with its quirks.

 Furthermore, the out-of-date design may even contribute a little to its success: the ‘thrown together’ nature of the site perfectly matches the hasty ‘bargain sale’ quality of the site itself.

-{% image "https://cdn-images-1.medium.com/max/2000/1*lTAK7DI2EAZRWbNrl9BEMQ.png", "They even have a ‘casual encounters’ category which I assume is for meeting new friends for coffee." %}
+<light-box @src="https://cdn-images-1.medium.com/max/2000/1*lTAK7DI2EAZRWbNrl9BEMQ.png">They even have a ‘casual encounters’ category which I assume is for meeting new friends for coffee.</light-box>

 ### 2. It can be a statement

 Like architectural brutalism, digital brutalism is a way to push back against conventions by a younger generation, and can be a statement about UX best practices.
 When researching this article, I found that this was the single biggest explanation given for the its appeal.
 Even BrutalistWebsites.com says that it:

-> *…can be seen as a reaction by a younger generation to the lightness, optimism, and frivolity of today’s web design.*
+> _…can be seen as a reaction by a younger generation to the lightness, optimism, and frivolity of today’s web design._

 However, I disagree that this is the primary reason for its appeal.